viperfan91/Syphon/ReadMe.md

 • Check for proper input before starting script.

 • Add a check for youtube-dl and prompt to install if needed.

+• Check for and install FFmpeg

+• Check for and, if not found, create local/bin folders inside /usr